unic/stages/README.md

 ### Form recursion with subforms

 Note: This feature is currently experimental and has no field validation!
+Still useful however, you could for example make this field dynamic (only rendered if a checkbox has been marked), and have async data loaded in this subform, so preventing loading the data if the subform isn't rendered.

 To include a complete form as a field in another form, with data propagation, create a `subform` field like this: